lnunno/lnunno.github.io/objectives.md

 Java 8 or simply as a dedication to not compromise the freedom of expression for developers by sticking to legacy versions of programming languages and frameworks.

+## The "Where I see myself in 5 years..." answer